-&lt;sup>1Recall Section 1.4 for a discussion of how memory is measured.
+1Recall Section 1.4 for a discussion of how memory is measured.

 (Here ^ computes the bitwise exclusive-or of its two arguments.)
-This technique complicates the code a little and is not possible in some languages, like Java and Python, that have garbage collection but gives a doubly-linked list implementation that requires only one pointer per node.
+This technique complicates the code a little and is not possible in some languages that have garbage collection but gives a doubly-linked list implementation that requires only one pointer per node.
 See Sinha's magazine article [68] for a detailed discussion of XOR-lists.